jarchen/sdl2_on_android/README.md

 This project is going to teach you how to port SDL2 library to Android platform.

-You need to do is following the steps.
+All you need to do is following the steps.

 ## Environment
 * OS: Ubuntu 12.04 64-bit
 * NDK: r9d

+## Download
-* SDL2 Library source code [here](https://www.libsdl.org/download-2.0.php).
+* SDL2 source code download from [here](https://www.libsdl.org/download-2.0.php).

 ## Steps:
 1. Copy _android-project_ from **${SDL2_SOURCE}/android-project** to other location, ex: **${your_path}/android-project**.